Why It Works

 7 ounces high-quality dark chocolate, finely chopped

-Preheat the oven to 300°F. Begin whipping the egg whites in a stand mixer fitted with a whisk attachment on low speed.
+Preheat oven to 300°F (150°C).
+Begin whipping egg whites in a stand mixer fitted with a whisk attachment on low speed.
 As the whites start to look wet and frothy, after about 45 seconds, add cream of tartar and salt and allow it to dissolve with the mixer still on low speed, about 10 seconds.

-While the whites are still frothy, slowly begin to add the sugar in a steady stream with the mixer on low.
-Once you've added about 1/4 cup of the sugar, increase the speed to medium and continue to gradually add the sugar as the mixer runs.
+While the whites are still frothy, slowly begin to add sugar in a steady stream with the mixer on low.
+Once you've added about 1/4 cup of the sugar, increase speed to medium and continue to gradually add sugar as the mixer runs.

-Once all the sugar has been added, increase the speed to high and whisk until the meringue is thick and glossy and holds firm peaks when you lift the whisk out of it, about 4 minutes.
-If it's not there yet, continue to whip the meringue on high speed at 30 second intervals and test again.
+Once all the sugar has been added, increase speed to high and whisk until meringue is thick and glossy and holds firm peaks when you lift the whisk out of it, about 4 minutes.
+If it's not there yet, continue to whip meringue on high speed at 30-second intervals and test again.

-Carefully fold the chocolate into the meringue with a rubber spatula, taking care not to deflate it.
+Carefully fold chocolate into meringue with a rubber spatula, taking care not to deflate it.

-Spoon 1 1/2 inch to 2 inch dollops of the meringue mixture onto the baking sheet, spaced one inch apart.
-Try to shape the meringues with a spoon so they have crags and ridges all over.
+Spoon 1 1/2-inch to 2-inch dollops of meringue mixture onto baking sheet, spaced 1 inch apart.
+Try to shape meringues with a spoon so they have crags and ridges all over.